eshan-srivastava/fyle-task-client/README.md

 4. Topics and description are displayed when they are not null.
 5. Users have the option to change **how many repositories are displayed on 1 page** and the navigation auto-adjusts with it.

-*Since this is for non-production purposes, API has been hardcoded for localhost deployment*
+*Since this is for non-production purposes, API has been hardcoded for localhost deployment, data may take time to load because server is hosted on render and after 15mins of inactivity it spins down.
+It takes time to recover when a request is sent to a spin down server*

 #### Steps to run this
 1. Run index.html in browser or using any liveserver platform